jhn322/yaml-url-checker/README.md

 # YAML URL Checker

-This script scans YAML configuration files in a specified directory (intended for Kometa config files but can be used for anything else) for Trakt and Letterboxd list URLs and checks if they are accessible (return a 2xx status code).
+This script scans YAML configuration files in a specified directory (intended for Kometa config files but can be used for anything else) for Trakt, IMDb and Letterboxd list URLs and checks if they are accessible (returns a 2xx status code).
 It logs results with proper rotation, prints a summary to the console, and optionally sends a summary of dead links to a Discord webhook.

 ## Features

 - Scans `.yml` and `.yaml` files in a configured directory.
-- Recursively finds URLs matching Trakt and Letterboxd patterns within YAML values.
+- Recursively finds URLs matching Trakt, IMDb and Letterboxd patterns within YAML values.
 - Checks URL accessibility using HEAD requests (following redirects).
 - Configurable delay between requests to avoid rate-limiting.
 - Configurable request timeout.